Who is Jim Schrempp?

 I am lucky to be with Angela, a software engineer I met at a Christmas In April event many years ago.
 We did a lot of volunteer events with Community Impact.
 Angela retired in 2015 and I retired in 2016, now we can do whatever we want.

-For me a great day starts with coffee and the Mercury News on my Kindle at a local coffee shop.
+For me a great day starts with coffee and the NYTimes at a local coffee shop.
 I've lived many places.
 I'm most often in San Carlos and my butt is down at the Plantation Coffee Roaster every morning.
-When I'm in Saratoga, the Blue Rock Shoot has been my morning place of repose for 20 years.
+We have a great group of friends who water there.
+The group stratifies by time of day and day of week.
+We are always there.
+When I'm in Saratoga, the Basin Cafe is my morning place of repose for 10 years (God, I miss the Blue Rock Shoot).

-When I've exhausted the daily Merc, who knows where I'll go.
+When I've exhausted the daily paper, who knows where I'll go.
 Sometimes I end up in a park with another good book.
-(Books I can recommend) I love TechShop.
+(Books I can recommend) I love Maker Nexus.
 It's a membership based maker space.
 The laser cutters are marvelous tools.
-The woodshop is better than any set up I've ever had.
+The woodshop is better than any set up I will ever have.
 The ShopBot is amazing.
-I keep finding more things to do at TechShop.
+I keep finding more things to do there.
 Sometimes I just go there and lounge around, like it was a club house.

 My Interests

 I also enjoy cooking.
-There are adventures here around cooking, and I keep a online resource of my favorite, well tested, recipes.
+I keep an online resource of my favorite, well tested, recipes.
 You'll find a few unusual and tasty recipes.
 The whole Modernist Cuisine bug took me by storm.
-I read the whole series of books and Harold McGee's tomb (that took me several years!).
+I read the whole series of books and Harold McGee's tome (that took me several years!).
 It brought the scientific method to my kitchen madness.
 I am so impressed with the results I get from sous vide cooking.
+Over COVID I did a little bread making, after all, who didn't?
+In my typical dive-in fashion I read books and watched lectures.
+My favorite guy is Michael Kalanty.
+If you want to bake bread scientifically, get his books.

 I like being useful and helping other people.
 Every other week I answer computer questions at the San Carlos Adult Community Center.
 I've helped get the Sequoia Village group off the ground technology-wise.
 I've done work on the Friends of the SCACC web site.
-If you're non-profit needs some tech help, ask me!
-I've been involved for a few years with Tech Enhanced Life, PBC.
-We work to apply technology to the problems of aging.
+If your non-profit needs some tech help, ask me!
+I used to be active with Tech Enhanced Life, PBC.
+They work to apply technology to the problems of aging.
 I've researched and written a number of articles there.
 I'm proud of my ones for older adults on the best pill reminder app and how to use Uber.

 And I love doing anything with a group of friends or family.
 We often have friends over for drinks or games.
 The San Carlos Social Club is our own invention and we meet every six weeks or so for bottles of wine.
-We enjoy some of the modern games (Dominion, Splendor, and Lost Cities are our current favorites).
-We host the monthly Games At The Gear.
+We enjoy some of the modern games (Dominion, Splendor, Lost Cities, Scout are our current favorites).

 If I'm not home, I like to be far away.
 I enjoy just about any traveling, as long as someone else plans it.
-Sometimes I write it up with a few photos.
+Sometimes I write it up (old stuff here) with a few photos.
 I used to travel a lot for work and loved it.
 Instead of arriving on Monday for a meeting, I'd fly out Saturday and spend a few days seeing the place.
 The way airfares work it was cheaper over all and I'd be refreshed for the Monday customer meetings.
 Since retiring we've been able to drive to more places and spend longer times with people - this is great.
-I've had some great fishing adventures in Canada at KC's Landing, Alaska at Raspberry Island, and even Pine Mountain Lake./p>
+I've had some great fishing adventures with my Canadian cousins at KC's Landing, Jon introduced me to Alaska at Raspberry Island, and even Pine Mountain Lake.

 My Work